020 88309782

 The sanding of pine floorboards

-First things first, let us start by reminding you that pine floorboards sanding is a task that is better left to home improvement and floor sanding companies that offer professional floor restoration services.
-Especially if you are not confident enough in your ability to handle such delicate and complex task and you want to save both your time and effort.
+First things first, let us start by reminding you that pine floorboards sanding is a better task left to home improvement and floor sanding companies that offer professional floor restoration services.
+Especially if you are not confident enough in your ability to handle such a delicate and complex task and you want to save both your time and effort.

 Victorian floorboards restoration

-Having said that, we can understand if you feel that you would prefer to do it yourself rather than paying for professional floorboards sanding service.
+Having said that, we can understand if you feel that you would prefer to do it yourself rather than pay for a professional floorboard sanding service.
 Here are a few tips to help you with your DIY pinewood sanding project:

-• Before you start floorboards sanding you should purchase sandpaper with different grits if you want to achieve the same effect you will get with professional floorboards sanding service.
+• Before you start floorboard sanding you should purchase sandpaper with different grits if you want to achieve the same effect you will get with a professional floorboard sanding service.
 You should at least work with four levels of grit.
 You can go for 40 grit, 60 grit, 80 grit and 120 grit sandpaper.
 This range comprises medium-coarse to very fine textures and covers everything the floor’s surface will require as a treatment.

 Floorboards after sanding and refinishing process

-• Sand the floor using the 60, 80 and 120 grit levels one after another, remembering to vacuum the floor in between each round with the floorboards sanding machine.
-After the final in-depth and thorough vacuum, apply a staining or painting product of your choice according to the manufacturer’s instructions, always applying in the direction of the grain.
+• Sand the floor using the 60, 80 and 120 grit levels one after another, remembering to vacuum the floor in between each round with the floorboard sanding machine.
+After the final in-depth vacuum, apply a staining or painting product of your choice according to the manufacturer’s instructions, always applying in the direction of the grain.
 Wipe off the excess product.

 • After the stain dries completely, apply a semi-gloss finish to the floor with a medium pile roller.
 Let it dry and sand it with the 150 grit sandpaper.
 Vacuum and repeat as many times as specified by the manufacturer.